alexbrie/Codility-Swift-3/README.md

 Coding practice in Swift playgrounds is pretty great, you don't have to compile or something, just type away and get instant feedback on your code's correctness.
 Swift is a decent language for practicing algorithms and practicing algorithms with it will make you a better iOS programmer overall.

 But for the love of God, don't make the same mistake I did thinking it can be used for a LIVE / REAL coding challenge.
 It can't.
-You'll get stuck or discover weird bugs around Doubles - such as Int((4.0 - 3.14) * 100) gives 85 and not 86, waste precious time with type converstions and, most important, discover there's no way you can enter a multi-line string as input to your playground problem.
+You'll get stuck or discover weird bugs around Doubles - such as Int((4.0 - 3.14) * 100) gives 85 and not 86, waste precious time with casting types and, most important, discover there's no way you can enter a multi-line string as input to your playground problem.

 This cost me a job interview, by the way.
 So, be warned - do practice Swift, do use it for your job, but whenever possible, avoid it for coding challenges.